Albert Park, Victoria: Sport

 The suburb has been home to the Formula One Australian Grand Prix since 1996.
 The Albert Park Circuit runs on public roads.
 The choice of Albert Park as a Grand Prix venue was controversial, with protests by the Save Albert Park group.
 In preparing the Reserve for the race existing trees were cut down and replaced during landscaping, roads were upgraded, and facilities were replaced.
 Both major political parties support the event.
 The Melbourne Supercars Championship is also held on the same circuit.

 Albert Park is the home of soccer club South Melbourne FC who play out of Lakeside Stadium; aptly named due to its positioning next to Albert Park Lake.
 Lakeside Stadium (known then as Bob Jane Stadium) was redeveloped in 2010 to include an international standard athletics track, as well as new grandstands and administrative facilities, and is also the home of the Victorian Institute of Sport.
 The stadium was built on the site of the old Lake Oval, which was an historic Australian rules football venue for the South Melbourne Football Club.

 The Melbourne Sports & Aquatic Centre (MSAC) is a large swimming centre, which hosted squash, swimming, diving events and table tennis during the 2006 Commonwealth Games.
-The MSAC is also the home of the Melbourne Tigers that play in the South East Australian Basketball League.
+The MSAC is also the home of the Melbourne Tigers that play in the NBL1 South.

 In December 2006 polo returned to Albert Park Reserve after an absence of 100 years.

 Albert Park is home to a parkrun event.
 The event at Albert Park is held at 8am every Saturday and starts in the Coot Picnic area, opposite the MSAC.